timescale/docs.timescale.com-content/using-timescaledb/reading-data.md

  2017-09-23 |
  2017-09-22 |   9855
 ```
-Unlike with date_trunc, we can use a custom time interval with the time_bucket function,
-but in order for the generated times to align with the subselect we need to use time_bucket on
-the first argument to generate_series.
 For example, let's say you want 1080 data points in the last two weeks and, as many graphing
 libraries require time data points with null values to draw gaps in a graph, we need to
 generate the correct timestamp for each of the data points even if there is no data there.